navoditas/navoditas.github.io/index.md

 I graduated from [Indian Institute of Information Technology and Management Gwalior][31] in 2020.
 During my undergrad years, both my Bachelor's and Master's Thesis had been graded as Outstanding.
 I have also actively contributed to Open Source Scientific Computing Community with feature additions and patches in projects such as OpenCV, AstroPy, SciPy, Shogun ML Toolkit, Chainer and TensorForce.

-On the side, I maintain [Jupyer Probe], a library to monitor, manage, declare and analyse notebook resource usage on jupyter environments.
+On the side, I maintain [Jupyer Probe](https://pypi.org/project/jupyter-probe/), a library to monitor, manage, declare and analyse notebook resource usage on jupyter environments.
 I am also an avid bird watcher and photographer and post pictures from my adventures on [Instagram][24].

 [Blog posts from a previous life.](/archive)